Branching processes with pairwise interactions: A modified branching process with migration and the Lamperti transform

 We deduce from the folklore of probability generating functions that

 Hence

 By \cite[Theorem 3.4.2]{Norris1998}, we known that the state $1$ is recurrent or transient whenever the previous integral is infinite or finite.
-This would imply that $X$ is recurrent in $\mathbb{N}$ because $X$ is irreducible on $\mathbb{N}$ when $\rho > 0$ and $c >0$; see for e.g., \cite[Theorem 3.4.1]{Norris1998}.
+Moreover that the state $1$ is recurrent or transient will imply that $X$ is recurrent or transient in $\mathbb{N}$ because $X$ is irreducible on $\mathbb{N}$ when $\rho > 0$ and $c >0$; see for e.g., \cite[Theorem 3.4.1]{Norris1998}.
 Since the integrand of (\ref{eq20}) is integrable for values of $x$ close to $0$, (i) follows from our integral conditions.

 Next, we prove (ii).
 Suppose that $d =c$, $\rho >0$ and $b=0$.
 Proposition \ref{Pro1} implies that

 for $t \geq 0$ and $u \in [0,1]$.
 Then,

 Hence